Diggers in Blighty: Production

 The script was based on material Hanna had performed on stage for years.
+Among the writers who contributed material was Edmund Warrington, a British actor who toured in a "digger" company.

 Although Hanna did not make the film under the Efftee umbrella, he hired Efftee Studios facilities and technical staff.
+The film was announced in September 1932 with Raymond Longford to be "associate director".

 The film was shot over six weeks commencing in October 1932.
 Many of the cast had appeared on stage, including Hanna, Valli and Moon.
 They were joined by comedian Alfred Firth in his film debut.
 Old Melbourne Gaol stood in for a medieval castle.
+Filming ended 15 November 1932.